limodesigner/mollie/README.md

 - Make sure that all changes to your project are committed and pushed
 - Deploy your cross-course project to Netlify (Optional, Recommended, \*)

-# Level 2 Process (optional)

-Implement client-side sort and filter options for products.
-Some examples include sorting by price, filtering by custom attributes or featured status.

 # Delivery

 The following links are required for delivery: